ar0x65FF/msmctools/README.md

 ## msm2mid

-MSM file to MIDI file
+Convert MSM file to MIDI file

 Key signatures other than C Major/A Minor is not currently supported